MicrosoftDocs/visualstudio-docs/docs/modeling/customizing-deletion-behavior.md

      For more information, see [Rules Propagate Changes Within the Model](../modeling/rules-propagate-changes-within-the-model.md).

 2.  **Deleted** store event is invoked at the end of a transaction, and is called after an undo or redo.
-It can therefore be used to propagate deletions to objects outside the store such as files, database entries or other objects in [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)].
+It can therefore be used to propagate deletions to objects outside the store such as files, database entries or other objects in Visual Studio.

      For more information, see [Event Handlers Propagate Changes Outside the Model](../modeling/event-handlers-propagate-changes-outside-the-model.md).